Buck Martinez: Personal life

 Martinez and his wife Arlene have one son Casey, a 47th round pick (1,384th overall) by Toronto in the 2000 Major League Baseball draft.
 They reside in New Port Richey, Florida.

 Martinez has authored three books.
 From Worst To First: The Toronto Blue Jays in 1985 was published in 1985, The Last Out: The Toronto Blue Jays In 1986 in 1986 and Change Up: How to Make the Great Game of Baseball Even Better in 2016.

+Buck Martinez served as president of the Baseball Assistance Team from 2020 to 2026 when he was succeeded by Eduardo Perez.

 Martinez's paternal grandparents emigrated to the United States from Spain.
 He is a member of the Karuk Tribe of northern California.
 His mother, Shirley, was born and raised in Happy Camp, where the Karuk Tribe is centered.
 He was inducted to the Hispanic Heritage Baseball Museum Hall of Fame in 2012.

-In April 2022, Martinez was diagnosed with cancer.
+In April 2022, Martinez was diagnosed with head and neck cancer.
 He completed his cancer treatment in June 2022.
+In May 2025, Martinez underwent treatment for lung cancer.